codevise/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 Since in CI there is no transcoding configured, using transcoded files in Percy requires some manual work to set up:
-First you need to specify an `ENV`-variable named `PAGEFLOW_SKIP_ENCODING_STORYBOOK_FILES` and set it to `true` in your `.travis` config file.
+First you need to specify an `ENV`-variable named `PAGEFLOW_SKIP_ENCODING_STORYBOOK_FILES` and set it to `true` in your CI config file.
 This will cause transcoding to be skipped and set the `output_presences`, usually assigned during transcoding, explicitly during creation of the file records.
 Furthermore, specify another `ENV`-variable named `S3_OUTPUT_HOST_ALIAS` and set it to the